 Huawei P9 release date and price

 The Huawei P9 will be available from mid-April.
 The price is £449 in the UK and 569 euros in Europe for the 32 GB variant with 3GB of RAM.
-There is no US pricing at this stage, but this converts to roughly $680.
+It can be bought in the US for just under $300.
 There will only be the single SIM variant in Europe in gray and silver.
 The gold-colored version will be sold exclusively through Vodafone.

 For more memory and a bigger 5.5 inch display, you can get the 699 euro P9 Plus version, which will be around £600.